Zamiell/isaac-racing-client/README.md

 The client is written with [Electron](http://electron.atom.io/) and uses WebSockets to communicate with the server.
 The pretty elements are courtesy of [HTML5 UP](https://html5up.net/).

-You may also be interested in [the Lua mod](https://github.com/Zamiell/isaac-racing-client/tree/master/mod) or [the server repository](https://github.com/Zamiell/isaac-racing-server).
+You may also be interested in [the Lua mod](https://github.com/Zamiell/racing-plus) or [the Golang server](https://github.com/Zamiell/isaac-racing-server).

 <br />